Praise the lord and pass the kohlrabi!

 The quest for a co-op all started over two years ago, and the organizers focused on the Clinton Hill end of the neighborhood because, Holland said, “it’s a real food desert with some very expensive oases.”

-After our sister publication The Brooklyn Paper ran a story about the fledgling effort, interest quickly spiked.
+After The Brooklyn Paper ran a story about the fledgling effort, interest quickly spiked.

 “We immediately got 900 people [interested] in it,” she said.